j42381747-png/CP5307/README.md

 ### Version 1.0

 The first version of DeepFocus focused on the core functionality of the application.
 It provided a simple focus timer that allowed users to set a duration and track their focus session.
 The main goal of this version was to implement the basic timing feature and ensure the application worked reliably.
+Note: `DeepFocusHomeScreen.kt` belongs to Version 1.0 and was used with the original `MainActivity.kt` to implement the basic focus timer interface.

 ### Version 2.0